etarium/TheTwistingHaunt/README.md

 -(WIP)Implement consumable item objects to be used by entities capable of using them

--(NOT STARTED)Implement an Player subclass of entity, implementing a unique PlayerADT
+-(WIP)Implement an Player subclass of entity, implementing a unique PlayerADT

 -(NOT STARTED)Implement "special attack" objects to be contained in a list inside entity